RodrigoTissianel/RodrigoTissianel/README.md

 ## 🙋‍♂️ About me
 + I'm graduated as a Control and Automation Engineer, but currently i'm on a carrer transition to front-end developer.
 Throughout college I had a lot of programming classes, wich helped me develop my logic and discover my passion for programming.
 Also, I've always liked to create and design things, so that's why I started learning front-end development and fell in love with it.</br>
-+ At the moment I'm studying HTML, CSS, SCSS, JS and ReactJS.
-But I plan on studying back-end related stacks as well.
++ I have experience with HTML, CSS, SCSS, JS and i'm improving in ReactJS.
+I'm also planing on studying back-end related stacks as well.